-Each student will give a short presentation (~5-7 minutes) in lecture during the course of the semester that covers the phylogeny, natural history, and peer-reviewed research on an unfamiliar vertebrate species of their choice.
+Working in pairs, students will give a short presentation (~8-10 minutes) in lecture during the course of the semester that covers the phylogeny, natural history, and peer-reviewed research on an unusual or unfamiliar vertebrate species of their choice.
 For full credit, students must submit a brief summary of their report to the course website by the night before their presentation.